The Defra-funded Farming in Protected Landscapes Programme in Cranborne Chase National Landscape is open for applications

 Common land is eligible for support through the Programme.
 You can apply as a landowner with sole rights, or as a group of commoners acting together.

-The programme supports activity on any land within Cranborne Chase AONB.
+The programme supports activity on any land within Cranborne Chase National Landscape.
 It can also support activity on other land where projects can demonstrate benefit to this area.
 Most of the funding will probably be provided to projects within the AONB boundary.

 You can see the boundary by visiting the MAGIC mapping website.
 Click on ‘designations’, ‘land-based designations’ and then ‘Areas of Outstanding Natural Beauty England.’